Fit multiclass models for support vector machines or other classifiers

 'sparserandom' | Random, but approximately 15 log2K | For each binary learner, the software randomly assigns classes as positive or negative with probability 0.25 for each, and ignores classes with probability 0.5.
 For more details, see Random Coding Design Matrices. |

-You can also specify a coding design using a custom coding matrix.
-The custom coding matrix is
+You can also specify a coding design using a custom coding matrix, which is a

 and each column corresponds to a binary learner.
 The class order (rows) corresponds to